labd/go-commercelayer-sdk/api/docs/POSTStripeGateways201ResponseDataAttributes.md

 `func (o *POSTStripeGateways201ResponseDataAttributes) HasPublishableKey() bool`

 HasPublishableKey returns a boolean if a field has been set.

+### GetAutoPayments

+`func (o *POSTStripeGateways201ResponseDataAttributes) GetAutoPayments() bool`

+GetAutoPayments returns the AutoPayments field if non-nil, zero value otherwise.

+### GetAutoPaymentsOk

+`func (o *POSTStripeGateways201ResponseDataAttributes) GetAutoPaymentsOk() (*bool, bool)`

+GetAutoPaymentsOk returns a tuple with the AutoPayments field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAutoPayments

+`func (o *POSTStripeGateways201ResponseDataAttributes) SetAutoPayments(v bool)`

+SetAutoPayments sets AutoPayments field to given value.

+### HasAutoPayments

+`func (o *POSTStripeGateways201ResponseDataAttributes) HasAutoPayments() bool`

+HasAutoPayments returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)